 MPOX Explained

-Circle Care Center and Triangle Community Center are excited to work together to help reduce the spread of MPOX.
+Circle Care Center and Triangle Community Center have been actively working together to help reduce the spread of MPOX.
 However, please note that unlike Circe Care Center, TCC does not provide medical care or vaccinations.
 To learn more about TCC please visit ctpridecenter.org

 The MPOX Virus (MPV) vaccine JYNNEOS is now available at Circle Care Center by appointment.
 New and existing patients can request appointments.
 If you are interested in receiving the vaccine, please use this form to request an appointment.